History of Azad Kashmir

-The history of Azad Kashmir, a disputed part of the Kashmir region currently administered by Pakistan, is related to the history of the Kashmir region during the Dogra rule.
-Azad Kashmir borders the Pakistani provinces of Punjab and Khyber Pakhtunkhwa to the south and west respectively, Gilgit–Baltistan to the north, and the Indian union territory of Jammu and Kashmir to the east.
-The region is claimed by India and has been the subject of a dispute between India and Pakistan since 1947.
+The history of Azad Kashmir, a Pakistan-administered portion of the disputed Kashmir region, is intertwined with the history of the Kashmir princely state during the Dogra rule.
+The Kashmir region has been the subject of a dispute between Pakistan and India since 1947.
+Azad Kashmir borders the Pakistani provinces of Punjab and Khyber Pakhtunkhwa to the south and west respectively, Gilgit-Baltistan to the north, and the Indian-administered union territory of Jammu and Kashmir to the east.

 Modern history

 The princely state of Jammu and Kashmir came into being in 1846 after the First Anglo-Sikh War.
 Prior to that, Jammu was a tributary of the Sikh Empire based in Lahore.
-Gulab Singh, formerly a footman in the Maharaja Ranjit Singh's army who distinguished himself in various campaigns, was appointed as the Raja of Jammu in 1822.
-The Valley of Kashmir was also a part of the Sikh empire, ruled through a separate governor.
-Raja Gulab Singh successively fought and captured Rajouri (1821), Kishtwar (1821), and through his general Zorawar Singh, Suru valley and Kargil (1835), Ladakh (1834–1840), and Baltistan (1840).
+Gulab Singh, formerly a footman in the army of Maharaja Ranjit Singh who distinguished himself in various campaigns, was appointed as the Raja of Jammu in 1822.
+The Kashmir Valley was also a part of the Sikh Empire, ruled through a separate governor.
+Raja Gulab Singh successively invaded and captured Rajouri (1821), Kishtwar (1821), and through his general Zorawar Singh, Suru Valley and Kargil (1835), Ladakh (1834–1840), and Baltistan (1840).
 He became a wealthy and influential noble in the Sikh court.

 During the First Anglo-Sikh war in 1845–1846, Gulab Singh sided with the British, leading to a Sikh defeat.
-In the ensuing Treaty of Lahore, the Sikhs were made to cede Kashmir and Hazara to the British, in lieu of their indemnity, and to recognize Gulab Singh as an independent Mahraja.
+In the ensuing Treaty of Lahore, the Sikhs were made to cede Kashmir and Hazara to the British, in lieu of their indemnity, and to recognize Gulab Singh as an independent Maharaja.
 A week later, in the Treaty of Amritsar, Gulab Singh paid the British the indemnity that was due from the Sikhs, and acquired Kashmir in return.
-Thus Gulab Singh became the Maharaja of the state of Jammu and Kashmir, founding a new Dogra Dynasty.
+Thus Gulab Singh became the Maharaja of the state of Jammu and Kashmir, founding the Dogra dynasty.
 The Treaty of Amritsar continues to be widely regarded by the Kashmiris as a "sale deed".

 In 1856, Gulab Singh abdicated in favour of his son Ranbir Singh, who became the Maharaja.
 During the Indian Mutiny of 1857, Ranbir Singh again came to the aid of the British and was duly rewarded.
 During Ranbir Singh's rule, Kashmir faced oppressive despotism, as recognized by British observers.
 In 1860, Ranbir Singh annexed Gilgit.
-Hunza and Nagar became tributaries soon afterwards.
+Hunza and Nagar became tributaries after the Anglo-Indian campaign of Hunza-Nagar in 1891, not only to maharaja but British as well.
 Ranbir Singh was succeeded by Pratap Singh (1885–1925) and Hari Singh (1925–1952), the latter being the ruler at the time of Indian independence.